gentoo-mirror/flussence/README.md

 : Full-featured emulator with just about everything you could ask for besides netplay.
   (If you want that, try mednafen)

-`games-*/ut2004-*` — UT2004 binaries and map packs via IPFS
-: A historical data preservation effort using IPFS, as an alternative to the Gentoo repo ebuilds.
-  While those currently have a working `SRC_URI`, they've spent a lot of their life on thin ice and were nearly removed in 2019 (a lot of other `games-fps/*` ebuilds didn't make the cut).
-  SHA1 hashes are also listed in `metadata.xml`, to facilitate in scavenging the web for copies.

 `gnome-extra/gucharmap` — GTK+2 version of gucharmap
 : The last released GTK+2 version of gucharmap, patched to recognise new Unicode characters.
   Contains far fewer dependencies than the current GNOME 3 version forces upon you,